vanatka/pulkovo/README.md

 # pulkovo

-Kotlin library to measure elapsed time for Kotlin code
+Kotlin library to measure elapsed time for Kotlin code: methods, code blocks, or with just start and stop

 Brief description: